CROSP/accordion-categories/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use `Accordion Categories Menu` widget in any registered sidebar `Appearance->Widgets`

+= Note =

+If you are interested of using category icons then refer to the FAQ section.

 == Frequently Asked Questions ==

 = Why doesn't the feature XX work ? =

 If you have found a bug, or the plugin doesn't work correctly, please feel free to contact me.
 I will do my best to fix an issue.

+= How to use category icons ? =

+If you need to have an icon associated with a category I'd suggest you to add a custom category field.
+I have provided an example of adding a custom category field.
+You can find it in the `example/category-icon` folder.
+Or you can use your own implementation.
+The plugin provides a specific filter for that purpose.
+The name of the filter to hook - `accordion_category_icon`.

 == Screenshots ==